Deficuet/UnityKt/README.md

     - However, an access to the properties related to the Object's info will not cause the initialization of the Object.
       - e.g. Its `assetFile` which is a `SerializedFile`, `mPathID`, `unityVersion`, etc. Those are the properties without a `getter`.
 See [Object class](https://github.com/Deficuet/UnityKt/blob/main/src/main/kotlin/io/github/deficuet/unitykt/data/Object.kt).
 - AssetManager & ImportContext
-  - For each file loaded, an `ImportContext` with file name will be given.
+  - For each file loaded, an `ImportContext` with file name and directory will be given.
 An `ImportContext` contains all objects read from the file.
   - When load files/folder, a list of `ImportContext` will be returned.
-  - `AssetManager` contains all objects read from all files, except `AssetBundle` objects.
+  - `AssetManager` contains all objects read from all files that are loaded through it, except `AssetBundle` objects.
 - Shortcuts
   - See [utils.kt](https://github.com/Deficuet/UnityKt/blob/main/src/main/kotlin/io/github/deficuet/unitykt/utils.kt) and [PPtrUtils.kt](https://github.com/Deficuet/UnityKt/blob/main/src/main/kotlin/io/github/deficuet/unitykt/PPtrUtils.kt)
   - Should always use `PPtr<O>.getObj()` to get the object.
 ## Installation
 Used openJDK 11.0.10 and Kotlin Language 1.5.31.

 ---Work in Progress---

 ## Export